 - Will he ever notice the joy in her face when he explains the moon and the stars to a grandchild?

-Is it possible for a man to know that his wife is his forever IF forever, he will care for and protect not only her, but the people, big and small, that are an extension of her?
+Is it possible for a man to know that his wife is his forever IF forever, he will lovingly devote himself not only to her but to the people, big and small, that are an extension of her?

 A good father makes the best husband.